Global Energy Minimization for Simplex Mesh Optimization: A Radius Ratio Approach to Sliver Elimination: Introduction

-The Delaunay algorithm has become a preferred choice for simplex mesh generation due to its algorithmic simplicity and broad applicability.
+Delaunay algorithms are widely used in mesh generation due to its algorithmic simplicity and broad applicability.
 However, in three-dimensional cases, it tends to produce ill-shaped tetrahedron that require optimization.
-Common improvement strategies include Laplacian smoothing, local transformations, and hybrid approaches~\cite{5ref,7ref}, yet these fail to eliminate persistent pathological elements known as slivers~\cite{1ref}.
-A sliver features well-shaped triangular faces but possesses near-zero volume with four vertices nearly lie in the same plane, paradoxically maintaining its Delaunay validity.
-Such elements severely degrade computational stability and solution accuracy.

-To address the issue of sliver elements, several methods have been proposed.
-Cavendish~\cite{1ref} and Guan~\cite{9ref} employ local transformations and element decomposition to eliminate sliver elements.
-Chew~\cite{16ref} introduced a random point insertion optimization method to eliminate sliver elements, which was further refined by Li~\cite{18ref}.
-Engwirda~\cite{3ref}, Cheng~\cite{17ref}, and others have also used different point insertion techniques to eliminate sliver elements.
-These methods are all local optimization algorithms, which can effectively ensure the mesh quality by setting termination conditions, such as dihedral angle, radius-edge ratio, etc.~\cite{4ref,6ref}.
+Common improvement strategies include Laplacian smoothing, local transformations, and hybrid approaches~\cite{5ref,7ref}, However, these methods cannot completely remove a type of nearly degenerate element called sliver.The existence of slivers was first pointed out by Cavendish~\cite{1ref}.
+A sliver has faces that are well-shaped triangles, but its volume is close to zero, and its four vertices are almost coplanar.
+Despite this, it still satisfies the Delaunay property in a topological sense.
+Such elements can seriously affect the numerical simulation~\cite{43ref}.
+To address the sliver problem, many methods have been proposed.
+For example, Chew~\cite{16ref} introduced a randomized point insertion method, Li~\cite{42sliver} proposed a vertex perturbation method, and Cheng~\cite{38ref} developed the sliver exudation method.